 He is an awesome engage, that can be compared to Amumu and Malphite's Unstoppable Force.

-With his Elastic Slingshot he can initiate a team fight and use Let's Bounce to CC everyone that he needs to CC as well as do ridiculous amounts of damage through Let's Bounce and spamming Unstable Matter.
-Make sure you use Stretching Strike to either peel, or help your bruisers and divers get to the fed ADC.
+With his Elastic Slingshot he can initiate a team fight and use let's bounce to CC everyone that he needs to CC as well as do ridiculous amounts of damage through let's bounce and spamming Unstable Matter.
+Make sure you use Stretching Strikes to either peel, or help your bruisers and divers get to the fed ADC.

 Most importantly, because of the ridiculous range Elastic Slingshot has to offer, make sure you don't completely disengage your team and feed a free kill to the enemy.